rpuspana/Dice-Battle/README.md

 ## Dice Battle
 Dice Battle is a beautiful, turn-based, two player desktop browser game.

-### Start the game
+### Getting started
+1. Clone or download the game using the "Clone or Download button"
+2. If downloaded, you will find an archive who's name will contain the words "Dice Battle".
+This archive contains the game.
+3. Extract the archive
-1. Go to the game's folder, enter the html folder and open start-game.html in Chrome, Firefox or Internet Explorer.
+4. Go to the folder extracted from the archive, enter the html folder and open start-game.html in Chrome, Firefox or Internet Explorer.
+   Please see which versions of these browsers the game runs on, [by going to the "Designed for" section.|#### Designed-for ]

 ### Features
 1. Turn-based, 2D, two player browser game